• Skip to primary navigation

 • Drop them into our homemade marinara sauce and make spaghetti with “meatballs”.
 You can even pop it in the oven top it with lots of grated cheese to turn it into a pasta bake or casserole.
 (Picture below.)

-• Make this amazing caramelized carrot pasta sauce or this creamy cashew alfredo that complements these meatballs perfectly.
+• Make this amazing caramelized carrot pasta sauce or this vegan cashew alfredo sauce that complements these meatballs perfectly.
 Or try to add it to your vegan mac and cheese.

-• You can make a complete meal serving them with vegan mashed potatoes to the side, or fried rice or roasted veggies (asparagus, mushroom, root veggies…)
+• You can make a complete meal by serving them with vegan mashed potatoes to the side, fried rice, or roasted veggies (roasted asparagus, mushroom, root veggies)

-• Make a vegan meatball sandwich with marinara sauce.
+• Make a vegan meatball sandwich with vegan marinara sauce.

 • Put them on a stick or skewer, add a dip (like vegan BBQ sauce or vegan nacho cheese sauce) and serve them as appetizers.

-• Stuff pita bread with veggies and these veggie balls top with your favorite vegan yogurt dip.
+• Stuff pita bread with veggies and these balls, and top them with vegan tzatziki.

 • Add them to your vegan shakshuka to make it more filling.